oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

 In that case, you may configure `priority` flag in workflow configurations so when a new record of the related entity created workflows would be processed by that priority flag and the second one from same exclusive record group will not perform its start transition if there already present another workflow record from the same exclusive group.
 For example `checkout` and `alternative_checkout` workflows.
 In a case when we need to process `alternative_checkout` workflow before `checkout`, we can determine its priority level higher than another.
 Then, when new `Checkout` entity will be persisted, a system would perform `alternative_checkout` workflow start transition first.
-Additionally, if start transition of dominant workflow has unmet its conditions to start, then second workflow would have chance to starts its flow as well.
+Additionally, if start transition of dominant workflow has unmet its conditions to start, then the second workflow would have a chance to start its flow as well.

 Configuration
 -------------